james-leatherman/TimeMinder/README.md

 ![TimeMinder Logo](images/TimeMinderLogo.png)

 ## Overview
-TimeMinder is an AutoHotkey (AHK) script designed to help you manage your time efficiently.
+TimeMinder is an AutoHotkey (AHK) script designed to help you manage your screen time.

 ---